gvwilson/sdxpy/src/oop/index.md

 %]

-We can create an [%g alias "alias" %] for the function by assigning it to another variable, and then call the function by referencing that second variable.
+We can create an [%g alias "alias" %] for the function by assigning it to another variable and then call the function by referencing that second variable.
 Doing this doesn't alter or erase the connection between the function and the original name: